label-sleuth/label-sleuth.org/docs/docs/installation.md

 - ```--host <ip_or_name>```:
    - Set host to ```<ip_or_name>``` (default is localhost, use 0.0.0.0 to expose the service to external communication)
 :::

-## Next steps

-Now that you have installed Label Sleuth, check out our quick system [tutorial](tutorial.md).